NetBrainAPI/NetBrain-REST-API-V8.01/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Cisco SNTC/readme.md

 ===============

-If there are any problems encountered during deployment or integration of NetBrain with Solarwinds, contact NetBrain Support at *support\@netbraintech.com*.
+If there are any problems encountered during deployment or integration of NetBrain with Cisco SNTC, contact NetBrain Support at *support\@netbraintech.com*.